pb82/MissMatch/README.md

 Patterns can contain string literals:
 -------------------------------------

-  - '"a_str"' matches the string "a_str".
-Note that the double-quotation is required.

-  - a('a_str') matches an array, that contains excatly one item which is required to be a string with the value 'a_str'.
+  Literals can be matched for strings, numbers and booleans.
+Literals may also be bound to names.

+  - n(121.5) denotes the numeric literal 121.5.

+  - b(true) denotes the boolean literal true.

+  - s(a_string) denotes the string literal 'a_string'.
+Note that you don't have to quote the literal within the parentheses.
+Any quotation will be considered as a part of the string.

 The rest of an array can also be matched (and bound):